 - Castor & Pollux Organix Grain-Free Organic Turkey, Carrot & Potato Recipe (Adult)

 - Castor & Pollux Organix Grain-Free Organic Turkey & Vegetable Recipe (Adult)

-All of the Castor and Pollux products are produced in the United States in an organically certified facility.
+All of the Castor and Pollux dog food products are produced in the United States in an organically certified facility.

 Organic?
 What It Really Means To You

 The company makes the claim as a leader in the organic pet food products.
 So what does this ‘organic’ term really mean as it relates to dog food?
 According to Sarah Ochoa, a veterinarian and a consultant for DogLab, ” Only if the dog food bag says that it is 100% organic and displays the USDA organic seal, then it is truly 100% organic.”

 It’s important to understand that commercial pet food that we see on the shelves of our local pet stores, is not as regulated as food for human consumption.
 To give you a better understanding, here is a a statement that best describes the meaning of organic pet food. ” In order to be labeled “organic,” pet food must also be free of antibiotics, synthetic hormones, toxic pesticides and preservatives.
 Ingredients in organic food must not be genetically engineered, grown in chemical fertilizer, or irradiated.”

 There is also the importance of reading and understanding the meaning of ‘Organic” on pet food labels.
 Below are examples of these labels you may come across:

 - Label reads 100% organic: In this case, all ingredients must be organic.